sebinseban/km44besd06/README.md

 11. An array contains some numbers.
 You need to find out how many times the biggest number has occurred in that array in a single loop. (one loop to find the biggest and also to count the biggest)

+12. Implement the following game in C so that computer always wins :

+Game is played between the computer and a single user.
+There are 21 match sticks, computer and user is allowed to take less than 5 sticks on each turn.The player who is forced to pick up the last stick is the loser.

 ### 2.12 STORAGE CLASSES (29/01/2022) ASSIGNMENT 12